NOAA-HES-Capstone/icedyno/GH-cheatsheet.md

 git push origin <your-initials>/<branch-name>
 ```

-## Create Pull Request (PR)
+## Create Pull Request

 If you are **pushing from a branch for the first time**, the first commit will
-show a link that point to creating a PR directly.
-It should be something like
+show a link that point to creating a pull request (PR) directly.
+It should be
+something like

 ```bash
 Enumerating objects: 4, done.